 For the best female poses make sure that their shoulders are relaxed so that their neck is elongated.
 This of course is particularly important with headshot poses.

-A helpful trick for making waists slimmer is to sit at 45 degrees to camera and then turn the upper body back towards camera slightly.
-It makes the shoulders wider than the waist.
+Ask your subject to sit at 45 degrees to camera and then turn the upper body back towards camera slightly.
+It’s a helpful trick to make the waist slimmer is by making the shoulders wider than the waist.

 With all limbs in portrait photos – arms, hands, legs and feet – we need to be careful to avoid foreshortening of the limb.